inscist/api-guidelines/Guidelines.md

 The error response **MUST** be a single JSON object.
 This object **MUST** have a name/value pair named "error".
 The value **MUST** be a JSON object.

-This object **MUST** contain name/value pairs with the names "code" and "message", and it **MAY** contain name/value pairs with the names "target", "details" and "innererror."
+This object **MUST** contain name/value pairs with the names "code" and "message", and it **MAY** contain name/value pairs with the names "target", "details" and "innererror".

 The value for the "code" name/value pair is a language-independent string.
 Its value is a service-defined error code that **SHOULD** be human-readable.